kc1awv/rrcd/README.md

     hint associated with `K_SRC` so clients can display a human-friendly nickname instead of only the sender identity hash.

-    The hub learns this value from the client's `HELLO` body key `B_HELLO_NICK = 0` and treats it as the authoritative nickname for that link.
+    The hub learns this value from the client's optional envelope nickname field `K_NICK = 7` on inbound messages, and treats it as the authoritative nickname for that link.
 Clients should treat `K_NICK` as optional and fall back to `K_SRC` when it is missing.

     Nicknames are advisory only; clients should treat them as display hints.
     The hub may ignore, sanitize, replace, or omit them.